AmitLevinson/amitgrinson.com/content/authors/admin/_index.md

 - Visitors
 ---

 **Hi!** I'm Amit Levinson, I'm an MA student for [Sociology & Anthropology](https://in.bgu.ac.il/humsos/soc-ant/en/Pages/default.aspx) at [Ben-Gurion University of the Negev](https://in.bgu.ac.il/en/Pages/default.aspx).
 I currently live with my wife in Tel-Aviv, Israel.
-My interests include my nearing-submission thesis topic, privacy and trust in the online cannabis market, other fields such as political participation, statistics and `R`.
+My interests include my waiting approval thesis topic, privacy and trust in the online cannabis market, political participation, statistics and `R`.
 I'm currently looking for my next role, one that'll entail analyzing and visualizing data ([see the graph I made for the occasion](https://amitlevinson.com/img/job-search/network.png)).
 Feel free to reach out if you know of any opportunities!

 Make sure to visit [R-bloggers](https://www.r-bloggers.com/) & [R-weely](https://rweekly.org/) to explore many more tutorials and resources.
 Enjoy!